-Individuals who have attended an institution of higher learning following high school graduation are considered transfer applicants if they have accumulated a minimum of 12 credit hours.
+Individuals who have attended an institution of higher learning following high school graduation are considered transfer applicants.
 Grades of P, S, CR, etc., do not count as credit bearing courses.
 Admission to D'Youville College as a transfer applicant is based on the following: